SamaritanOC/multi-claw/README.md

 2. Enter your gateway URL and token to connect to your first installation
 3. Log into a second OpenClaw installation in the new window
 4. Repeat for as many installations as you manage
 5. Arrange and resize your windows however you want.
-Bonus; Your sessions persist between launches
+Your sessions persist between launches

 ## Requirements